Assembless/react-littera/README.md

 ## About

-This tool was created to help create and maintain translations in React applications.
+This tool was created to help manage and maintain translations in React applications.
 All translations are kept in objects contained in each component.
 The object has nested strings and each string is a translation for a language (e.g. `en_US: "Welcome"`).

-Following the example above, the whole object might look like this:
+Following the example above, the whole translations object might look like this:

 ```javascript
 welcome: {